ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 ### Displaying Filtered Data

-In the end, we will pass our `filteredData` array to our `displayData()` function to display the search results to our user.
+In the end, we pass our `filteredData` array to our `displayData()` function to display the search results to our user.

 Now we are ready to test it.
 We need to make a small change to our runSearch() function, which at this time is logging our searchTerms to the console.
 We want to now pass the user’s supplied keywords to our new filterData() function like this: